Home Compare LUV vs UAL

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in growth, but profitability adds another real layer to the result.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
 United Airlines Holdings, Inc. leads by 19 points on the overall comparison score.

 INDUSTRY COMPARISON